Home → Training and Scoring Knowledge Book → Printer Friendly Version

 If you have several lessons to train on, keep training.
 You will be able to score items for any training you successfully completed.

 If you were given one training lesson, you may receive another project invitation if there are multiple scoring projects offered during a scoring season.
-However, all available Readers must receive a first lesson assignment before you may receive a second lesson assignment.
+However, we cannot guarantee that you will receive an additional assignment as we try to provide work to everyone who is ready and available to receive an invitation to work.

 5. Scoring Scheduling Questions